Indian Fish Market Size, Share, Trends and Forecast by Fish Type, Product Type, Distribution Channel, Sector, and State, 2026-2034

 Delivery Format PDF and Excel through Email (We can also provide the editable version of the report in PPT/Word format on special request)

-The Indian fish market reached a volume of 23.96 Million Tons in 2025.
+The Indian fish market reached a volume of 23.97 Million Tons in 2025, driven by rising protein demand, expanding aquaculture output, and improving cold-chain distribution infrastructure.

 Need more help?